gasleakdetector_web_logo

 mask Image of magnification mask (Frame object).
 Must have GRAY (preferable), NV12, NV21, YV12 or YU12 pixel format.
 The size and configuration of the mask image can be any.
 If the size of the mask image differs from the size of processed frames, the mask will be scaled by the library for processing.

-Returns: TRUE if the the mask accepted or FALSE if not (not valid pixel format or empty).
+Returns: TRUE if the mask was accepted or FALSE if not (invalid pixel format or empty).

 encodeSetParamCommand method of VFilter class

-The encodeSetParamCommand(…) static method encodes command to change any VFilter parameter value remote.
+The encodeSetParamCommand(…) static method encodes a command to change any VFilter parameter value remotely.
 To control any video filter remotely, the developer has to design his own protocol and according to it encode the command and deliver it over the communication channel.
 To simplify this, the VFilter class contains static methods for encoding the control command.
-The VFilter class provides two types of commands: a parameter change command (SET_PARAM) and an action command (COMMAND). encodeSetParamCommand(…) designed to encode SET_PARAM command.
+The VFilter class provides two types of commands: a parameter change command (SET_PARAM) and an action command (COMMAND). encodeSetParamCommand(…) is designed to encode a SET_PARAM command.
 Method declaration:

 static void encodeSetParamCommand(uint8_t* data, int& size, VFilterParam id, float value);